🤖 How to set up an AI Assistant to answer your chats

 Specify the restricted topics.
 These are keywords that the AI should avoid responding to.
 You can add several, separated with commas.
 You should also add a message to be sent when the AI detects restricted keywords in the query.

-Optionally, enable contextual memory.
+Enable contextual memory.
 This will allow the AI to remember the user’s messages for as many conversations as you indicate.
+Five is the recommended number.

 Finally, you need to decide the scope of the AI.
 This is a crucial decision, since it will affect the whole dynamic of the chatbot.
 You have two possibilities: